efrei-ADDE92-CTP/Groupe-5/README.md

 <h2>Goal : Deploy an iris classifier</h2>

 <h3>Overall :</h3>
-- Export our K Nearest Neighbors Classifier model to joblib
+<p>- Export our K Nearest Neighbors Classifier model to joblib</p>
-- Use the exported model to make an API : /metrics and /predict
+<p>- Use the exported model to make an API : /metrics and /predict</p>
-- Creation of a docker image with the previous features
+<p>- Creation of a docker image with the previous features </p>
-- Use GitHub Actions to automatize the deployment of the docker image on an Azure container App
+<p>- Use GitHub Actions to automatize the deployment of the docker image on an Azure container App</p>
-- Load testing with the ACA endpoint
+<p>- Load testing with the ACA endpoint</p>

 <h2>Deploy an API</h2>